ADMINISTRATIVE SEPARATION (ADSEP) BOARD

 WHAT IS AN ADMINISTRATIVE SEPARATION BOARD?

-WHAT RIGHTS DO I HAVE IF I’M BEING PROCESSED FOR ADMINISTRATIVE SEPARATION?
+WHAT RIGHTS DO I HAVE IF I’M BEING PROCESSED MILITARY SEPARATION

-- The right to consult with an attorney.
+- The right to consult with a military attorney.
 You can consult with an active duty military attorney at your local base legal office at no cost or you may hire an experienced military civilian attorney;

-- The right to submit statements in your own behalf;
+- The right to submit statements in your own behalf ,You also have the right to obtain your military records;

 - The right to obtain copies of documents which your commander will forward in support of the separation recommendation;